Bones Of The Middle Ear

 A healthy 30-year-old male presents to the internal medicine clinic for a routine physical exam.
-The patient has no specific concerns on this visit.
+The patient has no specific concerns during this visit.
 Examination of the left ear with the Wispr Digital Otoscope reveals this image.
-Can you identify the first two bones of the middle ear?

-The malleus is attached to the eardrum and communicates the movement of sound-waves from the eardrum to the inner ear via the chain of bones; malleus, incus, and stapes.
+The malleus (hammer) is attached to the eardrum and communicates the movement of the eardrum to the inner ear via the chain of bones; malleus, incus, and stapes.
 In many cases, the tympanic membrane (eardrum) is translucent enough that it is possible to identify both the malleus and the incus.
-It is generally not possible to see the stapes in a normal ear as it is too “deep” in the middle ear.
+Occasionally, you can also identify the stapes as in this example.
+The stapes is the bone farthest away from the ear drum which is why it is often not possible to see with otoscopy.
 You can see how the relatively long malleus acts as a lever to amplify small movements of the eardrum to the incus.
 The structure of the middle ear is an example of nature’s elegant biomechanical engineering.

 At Wispr University we have an article on normal ear anatomy that can be helpful in understanding what you see during normal otoscopy.

 Here is the complete video of the exam:

 Complete exam video